• Skip to main content

 Peek at this roundup for a list of 25 recipes that use only a handful of ingredients, but here’s a sneak peek:

 • No Yeast Homemade Bagels – Make homemade bagels using only 5 ingredients and in 20 minutes from start to finish!
-NO YEAST or rising or waiting required.
-Bake and enjoy or freeze for later!
-Enjoy for breakfast with cream cheese or butter or sandwich lunch meat in the centers for lunch!
+No yeast or rising or waiting required.

 • 5-Ingredient Chili – This Easy Canned Chili recipe requires only 5 ingredients!
 Packed with flavor, this comforting recipe takes only 30 minutes to make.
 Perfect as a solo meal or as a topping for baked potatoes or chili dogs!